 Texas Children's Health Plan has limited your or your daughter's selection of an OB/GYN to the same network as your or her primary care provider.
 This means you or your daughter must look for care from a participating OB/GYN.
 If you or your daughter go to a non-participating OB/GYN, the health services received or ordered will not be covered.
-Participating OB/GYNs are listed in the Texas Children's Health Plan CHIP Provider Directory.
+Participating OB/GYNs are listed in the Texas Children's Health Plan CHIP Provider Directory, or by clicking on the "Find a Provider" link on our website texaschildrenshealthplan.org/find-a-provider